mevansam/chef-knife-stackbuilder-RETIRED/README.md

 The plugin is very similar to Ansible and Saltstack, but is meant to be Chef centric.
 It you plan is to not use Chef cookbooks for configuration management, then this is not the tool for you.
 It differs from Chef metal in that the orchestration is driven by a set of directives captured as a YAML file.
-The advantage of describing the build in a YAML file is that it is easier to transform the topology description to another format such as Heat, Bosh if a decision is made down the road to move to a different infrastructure orchestration approach.
+The advantage of describing the build in a YAML file is that it is easier to transform the topology description to another format such as Heat or Bosh if a decision is made down the road to move to a different infrastructure orchestration approach.

 Check out the brief [tutorial](docs/how-to.md) on setting up a repository for a single node wordpress stack and building it.
-The OpenStack HA Cookbook contains examples where the plugin is used to setup mult-node OpenStack environments in Vagrant, VMware etc. using the OpenStack StackForge cookbooks.
+The [OpenStack HA Cookbook](https://github.com/mevansam/openstack-ha-cookbook) contains examples where the plugin is used to setup mult-node OpenStack environments in Vagrant, VMware etc. using the OpenStack StackForge cookbooks.

 ## Overview